lanceman2/Quickstream_dev/README.md

 link with C and C++ code.  quickstream is for building flow stream graphs that process data in filter module stages.

-quickstream is the next generation of a stream flow graph API that we wrote a year or more ago.
-The old stream flow graph API was the subset of larger project, with a larger scope.
-I consider quickstream a smaller more refined spin-off project.
-I hope to give quickstream more polish and usability than it's previous generation.

 The quickstream starting point is this web page at https://github.com/lanceman2/quickstream.git, should it move we wish to keep that URL current.